 - Conference registration will go live as of December 2nd, 2019 at 12:00 am.
 Early-Bird registration will close on February 15th.
 The final registration deadline will be on February 22nd.

 - All interested NAU and CCC students, as well as other northern Arizona community members, are welcome and encouraged to register for the conference.

-- Paying the conference registration fees includes breakfast, lunch, an event t-shirt (Early-Bird registration only), and a day-long leadership expedition!
+- Paying the conference registration fees includes breakfast, lunch, an event t-shirt (Early-Bird registration only, limit 150), and a day-long leadership expedition!

 - Note: The registration fee is nonrefundable.

 - Individual Registration is for those who find out about the conference and want to go on their own, with their mentor, friends, classmates, etc.

 - Group Registration is typically known beforehand (i.e your employer, program, club, organization, etc. wants to pay for you to attend the conference on their behalf) — some examples include LSAMP Scholars, Transfer & Online Connections, First-Generation Programs, ASNAU, etc.